lilmarcin/words-counter/readme.md

 The application counts words and characters:
 - in text entered in a text field
-- on a picture in.jpg format
+- on a picture from file or url
-- on the image sent from the camera (to do)

 ## Technologies Used